cabforum/servercert/docs/BR.md

 #### 7.2.2.1 CRL Issuing Distribution Point

+Partitioned CRLs MUST contain an Issuing Distribution Point extension.
+The `distributionPoint` field of the Issuing Distribution Point extension MUST be present.
+Additionally, the `fullName` field of the DistributionPointName value MUST be present, and its value MUST conform to the following requirements:

-If a Certificate contains a distributionPoint field that does not point to the URI of a full and complete CRL, the corresponding CRL MUST contain the issuingDistributionPoint extension (OID 2.5.29.28).
-The encoded value of the issuingDistributionPoint extension MUST be byte-for-byte identical to the encoding used in the distributionPoint field of the Certificate.
+1. If a Certificate within the scope of the CRL contains a CRL Distribution Points extension, then at least one of the `uniformResourceIdentifiers` in the CRL Distribution Points's `fullName` field MUST be included in the `fullName` field of the CRL's Issuing Distribution Point extension.
+The encoding of the `uniformResourceIdentifier` value in the Issuing Distribution Point extension SHALL be byte-for-byte identical to the encoding used in the Certificate's CRL Distribution Points extension.
+3. Other GeneralNames of type `uniformResourceIdentifier` MAY be included.
+4. Non-`uniformResourceIdentifier` GeneralName types MUST NOT be included.

 The `indirectCRL` and `onlyContainsAttributeCerts` fields MUST be set to `FALSE` (i.e., not asserted).